Skip to main content

 How do I calculate the discount percentage if I only know the original and sale price?

-What's the difference between a markdown and a discount?
 In retail, a markdown is a permanent price reduction (the item's new regular price).
 A discount is a temporary promotional reduction.
-Functionally, the math is identical β€” but markdowns affect a retailer's inventory accounting differently than temporary promotions.
+Functionally, the math is identical.
+But markdowns affect a retailer's inventory accounting differently than temporary promotions.

 One money insight per week.

-Calculator deep-dives, rate alerts, and strategies that actually work.
+Calculator deep-dives, rate alerts, and financial analysis written for real decisions.
 Unsubscribe anytime.

 1 email/week.
 No spam.
 Unsubscribe in one click.

 Stop estimating.
-Plug in your real numbers and see exactly where you stand.
-Free, instant, no signup.
+Plug in your numbers and get a precise answer in seconds.
+Free, no signup required.